We apologise but there was a problem sending your message. Please contact customer support at [email protected]

 - Jazz Band: This is an advanced music ensemble open to auditioned students on rhythm section (piano, bass, percussion and guitar) and wind (woodwind and brass) instruments.
 Students will study various jazz forms such as swing, Latin, rock, and more!
 This ensemble requires musicians to already have an intermediate degree of proficiency in reading rhythms, producing good tone and maintaining fundamental musicianship.
 Students will perform outside of school hours at concerts and other community events throughout the year.
 The ensemble meets in the morning during 0 period at 7:00 AM on A/C days.
 This is a year-long course.

-- Orchestra I: This class is for any 6th, 7th, or 8th grade student who is new to stringed instruments or who would like reinforcement or review.
+- Orchestra I - This class is for any 6th, 7th, or 8th grade student who is new to stringed instruments or who would like reinforcement or review.
 The class offers instruction on one of four instruments: violin, viola, cello, or double bass.
 In this class, students will learn to read notes and rhythms, play with correct posture, and have good tone production.
-Students will learn to play together as one while following the conductor.
+Students will also learn how to play together as one while following the conductor.
 It is required that the student purchase a book and provide their own instrument, especially for practicing at home.
-SJBMS can provide a limited number of cello and bass instruments for in-school use.
+SJBMS can provide a limited number of cellos and basses for in-school use.
 By the end of the course, students will be prepared to take Orchestra II.
-Orchestra I students will perform in approximately 2 concerts per semester.
+Students will perform in approximately 2 concerts per semester.
 This is a year-long course.

 - Percussion I (Beginning): This class is designed to introduce students to the world of percussion.
 Students will learn proper snare drum and mallet technique and will be introduced to a variety of concert and ethnic percussion instruments.
 Students will develop their skills in reading notes and rhythms.
 Students will perform with the Band I class as well as perform music that is specific to percussion.
 Students are required to provide their own percussion kit including bells, snare pad, sticks, and mallets.
 This is a year-long class.